corymichaelhack/repsteps/.github/pull_request_template.md

 # Pull Request Template

 ## Why?
- What is the problem this PR attempts to solve, and why is it important?
+ _What is the problem this PR attempts to solve, and why is it important?
 Feature?
-Bug fix?
+Bug fix?_

 ## What?

-What does this PR change and how does it solve the problem noted above?
+_What does this PR change and how does it solve the problem noted above?_

 ## Testing Notes
-Set the stage for the Reviewer

 ### Setup/Preperation
-Is any special setup required for testing this change?
+_Is any special setup required for testing this change?_

 ### Feature Testing Steps

-List all the necessary steps to review and test this change.
+_List all the necessary steps to review and test this change._

 ## Checklist: